-Silicon Valley University is accredited by the Accrediting Council for Independent Colleges and Schools (ACICS) to award Bachelor's degrees, Master's degrees, Doctoral Degrees, and Certificates.
+Silicon Valley University is accredited by the Accrediting Council for Independent Colleges and Schools (ACICS) to award Bachelor's degrees, Master's degrees, and Certificates.

-The Accrediting Council for Independent Colleges and Schools is listed as a nationally recognized accrediting agency by the United States Department of Education and the Council for Higher Education Accreditation.
+The Accrediting Council for Independent Colleges and Schools is listed as a nationally recognized accrediting agency by the Council for Higher Education Accreditation (CHEA).